TzogkaKostas/BitCoinTransactions/README.md

 # BitCoinTransactions

-The purpose of this application is to accept, process, record and answers questions about Bitcoin transactions.
+The purpose of this application is to accept, process, record and answer questions about Bitcoin transactions.

 # Application Interface: